pmuellr/lambda-logger/README.md

     lambda-logger -l my-flavorite-lambda

+To download and print log entries for the last 24 hours, use:

+    lambda-logger my-flavorite-lambda

 To download log streams so that you can print the log entries later, use:

     lambda-logger -u my-flavorite-lambda

-This will only download log streams with today's date.
+This will only download log streams updated in the last 24 hourse.
 To download all the log streams, use the `-a` option:

     lambda-logger -ua my-flavorite-lambda

 After you've download the log streams, you can refresh them from CloudWatch with the same commands, as they may have newer entries.

-To view the log entries, just don't use the `-u` or `-l` option:
+To view the log entries without downloading updates, use the `-p` option:

-    lambda-logger my-flavorite-lambda
+    lambda-logger -p my-flavorite-lambda

-This just shows log entries from streams created today.
-You can use the `-a` option here as well to view all the log entries you have.
-You can also use the `-g` option to group messages by the transaction they were run in, instead of sorted by date.
+This just shows log entries since the last 24 hours.

+You can also use the `-g` option to group messages by the transaction they were run in, instead of sorting all messages by date.

 install